newlooper/VirtualSpace/Readme.md

 ### 3.1 main program

-- build VirtualSpace —— for Windows 11
+- build VirtualSpace
-  - &#x1F534;see comment in the VirtualDesktop11.csproj before build.
-[Link](https://github.com/newlooper/VirtualSpace/blob/Build-0.1.449/VirtualDesktop11/VirtualDesktop11.csproj#L11-L17)
-- build VirtualSpace10 —— for Windows 10 19041+

 > Note
 >
-> WPF\ControlPanel is currently not used by VirtualSpace(10), you may unload it in your IDE
+> WPF\ControlPanel is currently not used by VirtualSpace, you may unload it in your IDE

 ### 3.2 plugins

 - Cube3D —— plugin for virtual desktop switch effects
   - build Cube3D project
   - put `all generated files` into main program's plugins Folder eg: `plugins\Cube3D`
-  - Run Cube3D.exe after VirtualSpace(10) started
+  - Run Cube3D.exe after VirtualSpace started

 ## 4. HowTo